Blue-green algae (BGA) blooms can be harmful to the health of people and animals.

 Reasons for monitoring blue-green algae

 Some types of blue–green algae blooms are toxic and direct contact can be harmful to the health of people and animals.
-We monitor and issue alerts for Council managed waterways where recreational activities may bring people or pets in direct contact with water.
+We monitor and issue alerts for City-managed waterways where recreational activities may bring people or pets in direct contact with water.

 Warning notices are given when blue-green algae blooms is detected at a level that pose a health risk.
 Notices are posted weekly in the City News section of local newspapers and on our website.
 Warning signs are also displayed on site at the affected waterways.